StrangeBeeCorp/docs/docs/thehive/user-guides/analyst-corner/dashboard/widgets-dashboards.md

 **- Period field**

-The date field that determines how filters from the **Period** dropdown at the top of the page are applied to the data.
+The date field that controls how filters from the **Period** dropdown at the top of the page apply to the data.

 **- Stack by type**